qld-gov-au/ckanext-s3filestore/README.rst

     # The ckan storage path option must also be set correctly for the fallback to work
     ckan.storage_path = path/to/storage/directory

-    # To change the acl of the uploaded file.
-Default is public-read.
+    # An optional setting to change the acl of the uploaded files.
+Default public-read.
     ckanext.s3filestore.acl = private

     # To use user provided filepath and not use internal url basename on download